mongoid/mongoid-locker/README.md

 end
 ```

 Note that these locks are only enforced when using `#with_lock`, not at the database level.
 It is useful for transactional operations, where you can make atomic modification of the document with checks.
 For exmple, you could deduct a purchase from a user's balance... _unless_ they are broke.

+More in-depth method documentation can be found at [rdoc.info](http://rdoc.info/github/afeld/mongoid-locker/frames).
 Enjoy!

 ## Contributing